Azure/azcu-bazel-cache/README.md

 This an an implementation of the bazel remote cache that stores data in Azure Blob storage.

-I would generally consider this feature complete (outside of exposing certain configuration options).
-This is not currently being used in production, but I have done a fair amount of testing with it (both automated and manual).
+The project is essentially feature complete, outside of exposing certain configuration options.
+It is not currently being used in production but there has been a fair amount of testing (both manual and automated) to ensure that the implementation is correct.

+This is intended to be used as a library to build your own integration with.

 There are two components: